By Santi, Head Van Engineer, December 28, 2025

 Frame rails and mounting points (rear subframe, step/ramp mounts)

-Inspect rear subframe mounts, step and ramp mounts, and suspension mounting points for deep pitting or perforation.
-Use a pry or poke test in hidden areas; if metal flakes off, the corrosion is advanced.
+Inspect rear subframe mounts, step and ramp mounts, and suspension mounting points for deep pitting or holes.
+Use a pry or poke test in hidden areas; if metal flakes off, the rust is severe.

 Sliding door lower rails, rocker panels, wheel arches, rear step, roof ladder/rack interfaces

-These are common trouble spots on converted vans.
-Look for patch repairs, filler, or mismatched paint which can hide previous rust work.
+These are common trouble spots on modified vans.
+Look for patch repairs, filler, or unmatched paint which can hide past rust work.
 Check behind trim and under running boards where moisture collects.

 Inspection techniques and pry/poke tests; what degree of corrosion is repairable

-Minor surface rust and small holes on panels are typically repairable.
-Structural compromise at frame rails, crossmembers, or where mounts penetrate the frame is often a buy-no-go unless you budget substantial structural repair.
+Minor surface rust and small holes on panels are usually fixable.
+Damage at frame rails, crossmembers, or where mounts go through the frame is often a deal-breaker unless you plan for major structural repair.

 Emissions systems: DPF, DEF (AdBlue), EGR, and sensors